2022 North American School of Information Theory

 NASIT 2022 also features poster sessions where each graduate student attendee presents about their current research or an interesting area of information theory.
 As an exciting break, NASIT attendees will spend an afternoon discovering the amazing art collection, gardens, architecture, and panoramic views to the Los Angeles Getty Center.

-We thank our sponsors IEEE, Qualcomm, the National Science Foundation, and SK Hynix.
+We thank our sponsors IEEE, the National Science Foundation, Samsung, Qualcomm, and Solidigm/SK Hynix.
 If you are interested in reaching our highly qualified group attendees through sponsorship of NASIT 2022, email organizer Richard Wesel firstname.lastname@example.org.